Metabolic regulation and manipulation of immune cell function in tissues

 Decreased overall survival in patients with hepatocellular carcinoma during the COVID-19 pandemic

-Bauer U, Fuetterer C, Braren RF, Trifonov P, Schmid RM, Böttcher K* and Ehmer U*
+Bauer U, Fütterer C, Braren RF, Trifonov P, Schmid RM, Böttcher K, Ehmer U. Decreased overall survival in patients with hepatocellular carcinoma during the COVID-19 pandemic.

 • 2024